-You should consider Income Protection Insurance if you have:
+You should consider Income Protection Insurance if you have

-- Debts, such as mortgage, credit cards or personal loans.
+- Debts, such as a mortgage, credit cards or personal loans.
 If you were unable to work due to sickness or injury and your income stopped, how could you continue meeting your repayments?

-- The need for regular income to pay ongoing family expenses such as food, household bills, rates, school fees or running a motor vehicle.
+- The need for a regular income to pay ongoing family expenses such as food, household bills, rates, school fees or running a motor vehicle.

 - There are more than 2 million working age Australians with a disability.11